FOLLOW ON FB UPDATES/ADVICE:

 The program gives families who are a part of the Pacific Autism Family Network the opportunity to request tickets and be seated in a thoughtfully selected reserved area, as well as receive Toolkits for each individual attending with Autism or a related disorder.
 The Toolkits contain items to make the game more user friendly and include noise cancelling headphones, earplugs, sensory toys, and a visual schedule for game day.

-RECENT NEWS COVERAGE
+RECENT NEWS HIGHLIGHTS

 - PAFN welcomes Autism BC to Richmond